Exploring Continual Fine-Tuning for Enhancing Language Ability in Large Language Model: Evaluating English Multilingual Ability for Multilingual CFT

-\paragraph{Setup.} To explain the effect of similar phase-wise data sets on the LLM task ability, we look at the model representations when parsing English (as the task ability is computed over English).
-We feed \textsc{MTBench}~\cite{zheng2024judging} to the models, an English prompt dataset for testing, and visualize the similarity between the mean hidden activations, for each model layer.
+\paragraph{Setup.} To explain the effect of similar phase-wise data sets on an LLM's EA, we look at model representations when parsing English.
+We feed \textsc{MTBench}~\cite{zheng2024judging} to the models, a widely-used English benchmark for generalized instruction-following evaluation, and visualize the similarity between the mean hidden activations for each model layer.
 For the analysis, given an LLM $\Theta$ with $l$ layers, let $X_\Theta \in \mathbb{R}^{l\times d}$ be the mean hidden activations, across $n$ samples from \textsc{MTBench}.

-\textbf{t-SNE Visualization.} Figure~\ref{fig::tsne} depicts t-SNEs~\cite{vanDerMaaten2008} for $X_{\mis}$ and $X_{\llm}$ LLMs, continually fine-tuned on the phase-wise datasets \alp\ \& \malp\ and Instruct \& \malp.
+\paragraph{t-SNE Visualization.} Figure~\ref{fig::tsne} depicts t-SNEs~\cite{vanDerMaaten2008} for $X_{\mis}$ and $X_{\llm}$ when these are continually fine-tuned on (i) \alp\ \& \malp\ and (ii) Instruct \& \malp.
 We observe that for similar phase-wise datasets, the model before and after Phase 2 produces similar hidden activations.
 Contrarily, for non-similar phase-wise datasets, the hidden activations form distinct clusters, implying separation between the phase-wise activations.
 That is, the model representations for non-similar phase-wise datasets are well-separated.
-The model representations during Phase 2 do not align with Phase 1 representations; thus, resulting in greater model weight interference leading to a decline in task ability.
+The separation between model representations results in increased weight interference during Phase 2 -- leading to a decline in EA.

-\textbf{Visualizing Variance in Model Representations.} Figure~\ref{fig::tsne} provides some intuition for the correlation between phase-wise datasets and decline in task ability.
+\paragraph{Visualizing Variance in Model Representations.} Figure~\ref{fig::tsne} provides an intuition for the correlation between phase-wise datasets and the decline in English ability.
 To further understand the layer-wise behavior of the hidden activations, similar to \citet{chang-etal-2022-geometry}, we compute covariance matrices $\Sigma_\Theta$ for each $X_\Theta$.
 Intuitively, $\Sigma_\Theta$ captures the variance in different directions for representations of hidden activations for $\Theta$.